aelzenaar/ncea-notes/unibooks.md

    _Cranks_ is a short collection of random stories.
 (516.204 D84 and 510 D84)
  * Stephen Krantz, _Mathematical Apocrypha_ and _More Mathematical Apocrypha_.
 "If it's the quotient rule you wish to know,/It's low-de-high
    less high-de-low./Then draw the line and down below,/Denominator squared will go."
 (510 K897m and 510 K897ma)
+ * Carl E Linderholm, _Mathematics Made Difficult_: This book needs no introduction and no recommendation, it is a classic.
+(510 L74)
+ * William Frucht, _Imaginary Numbers: An Anthology..._: Poems and short stories with a mathematical or physical flavour.
+I enjoyed parts of it.
+(808.80356 F94)

 ## Stage I: MATHS 150/250